workplaceninja/fmserver_stats/README.md

 # Warning
 This is untested on an OS X server, so there might be a few things to tweak to get it working.

+# Features
+1. Ability to expand the time range to a couple days.

+The default view shows you the last 240 snapshots (2 hours with 30 second intervals), but you can move the top scroller to show the last 5000 snapshots.
+If you want to go back even further, you can edit the stats.php file variable $number_of_lines.
+(Doing so will slow down the call.)

+2. Easily toggle on and off the data points you want to see.

+3. Set the refresh rate at the bottom.

+If you want to see less than 30 seconds, you must set FileMaker Server to collect more snapshots.